-References to subject information provisions and non-disclosure provisions
+References to subject information provisions and non-disclosure provisions.
+30.-(1) In this Part-

-- 29.(1) In this Part - (a) "the subject information provisions" refers to - (i) section 4(1)(a) to the extent to which it requires compliance with section 5(2); and - (ii) section 10; - (b) "the non-disclosure provisions" refers to the following provisions to the extent to which they are inconsistent with the disclosure in question: - (i) section 4(1)(a), except to the extent to which it requires compliance with the conditions in 6 and 9;
+- (a) "subject information provisions" refer to- - (i) section 4(1)(a) to the extent to which it requires compliance with section 6(2); and - (ii) section 11; and - (b) "non-disclosure provisions" refers to the following provisions to the extent to which they are inconsistent with the disclosure in question- - (i) section 4(1)(a), except to the extent to which it requires compliance with the conditions in sections 7 and 10;

-- (ii) section 4(1) (b), (c), (d), (e); and

-- (iii) sections 11 to 18.

-- (2) Except as provided for by this Part, the subject information provisions shall have effect notwithstanding any enactment or rule of law prohibiting or restricting the disclosure, or authorising the withholding of information.
+- (ii) section 4(1) (b), (c), (d), (e); and - (iii) sections 12 to 19. - (2) Except as provided for by this Part, subject information provisions shall have effect notwithstanding any enactment or rule of law prohibiting or restricting the disclosure, or authorising the withholding of information. - 31.
+Parts II, III, IV, VII and section 77 shall not apply where the processing of personal data is required for the purpose of safeguarding national security.

-National Security
+National Security.